 The C+E is fueled by many different kinds of energy—there are Calgarians, visitors, fans, artists and arts lovers, and nature is always, surprisingly, close by.

 The $500 million expanded BMO Centre adds the buzz of conference- goers to the mix.
-While the Scotiabank Saddledome - home of the Calgary Flames, Hitmen, Wranglers and Roughnecks currently welcomes sports and entertainment enthusiasts, Scotia Place, Calgary’s new event centre is currently under construction and will serve as the new heart of entertainment offering a state-of-the-art space that does it all.
+While the Scotiabank Saddledome - home of the Calgary Flames, Hitmen, Wranglers and Roughnecks currently welcomes sports and entertainment enthusiasts, Scotia Place, Calgary’s new event centre is currently under construction and in 2027 will serve as the new heart of entertainment offering a state-of-the-art space that does it all.

 Next door, Calgary Stampede’s Campus is a vital creative area focused on young people that supports developing strong community roots through education and the performing arts.
 The campus features the BMO Amphitheatre, Doherty Hall, TransAlta Performing Arts Studios, and Calgary Arts Academy.
 It’s home to The Young Canadians School of the Performing Arts and Calgary Stampede Showband, as well as other community groups.
 Stampede Campus now also includes the Sam Centre, bringing the spirit of the historic Calgary Stampede to life in The District year-round.